cnabio/cnab-spec/100-CNAB.md

 When thin bundles are processed, the referenced content (such as invocation images and other images) are retrieved from their respective storage repositories and registries.
 A bundle is considered to be _well formed_ if its definition follows the CNAB schema and the images are in the correct formats.
 A bundle is considered _complete_ if it is packaged as a thick bundle, and all the components are present OR if it is packaged as a thin bundle and all of the references are resolvable.
 Completeness is thus in some cases contingent upon external factors such as network access.

 Bundles use cryptographic verification on multiple levels.
 Images (Docker, OCI, VM) are digested, and their cryptographic digest is then embedded into the `bundle.json`.
 The `bundle.json` is then signed using a public/private key system to ensure that it has not been tampered with.
-A signed bundle is named `bundle.cnab`.
 A bundle is considered _secure_ if the bundle definition contains the correct content digests for all images, and the bundle definition is cryptographically signed.

 Finally, this document describes a format for invocation images, including file system layout and a functional description of how an invocation image is installed.